crystal-ruby/pages/_posts/2014-04-22-to-see-or-not-to_c.md

 In other words, since all programming ultimately boils down to c, libc makes the bridge to the kernel/machine.
 All ....  all but a small village in the northern (cold) parts of europe (Antskog) where ...

-So i had a look what we are talkng about.
+So i had a look what we are talking about.

 The issue
 ----------